 border between Alberta and BC, our rides on these days were largely downhill, although some

-ides.
+stretches were roller-coaster rides.
 The roads were generally good, except for small

 sections were you had to guide your wheels through and over chunky stones.
 One highlight